nexional/CompareBuff/README.md

 This will present a quick panel where you can select other file/buffer to compare against the current one.
 Once you select second file/buffer the external comparison tool will launch using those.

+You can also click window label inside panel.
+It will open that window's views in a new panel for selection.
+It's useful when you have number of views open.

 ## How does it work

 Once you launch the command, the package works on the file/buffers as below before sending to tool: